 The precise location of the 1855 Point Elliott Treaty signing is unknown.
 Over the years, drastic alterations have been made to the Mukilteo shoreline as well as to the town itself and speculation about the original location usually brings up more questions than answers.
 The earliest known attempt to mark and commemorate the event happened in 1919 when Clarence Bagley and Edmond Meany planned to erect a granite pylon in remembrance of the 1855 Point Elliott Treaty signing.
 The project was never completed and Bagley and Meany did not record the location in any published source.
 But commemorative markers need caretakers and parks and schools are often good guardians.
 Thus the Rosehill School lawn at 3rd Street and Lincoln Avenue in Mukilteo was chosen as an appropriate place by members of the Marcus Whitman chapter of the DAR.
 The marker was ceremoniously unveiled on May 2, 1931.

 Tulalip tribal representatives captured the most attention on dedication day.
-Three Indians were introduced who had been present at the signing of the treaty: John Davis, nearly 100 years old; Bill Kanim, nephew of Chief Patkanim (d.
+Three tribal members were introduced who had been present at the signing of the treaty: John Davis, nearly 100 years old; Bill Kanim, nephew of Chief Patkanim (d.
 1858), and Charley Jules (1846-1935).
-Jules had been only 9 years old in 1855 and had understood little of what was being said that day, except as it was related to him through translators.
+Jules was 9 years old in 1855 and understood little of what was being said that day, except as it was related to him through translators.

 At this place on January 22, 1855,

 their own and allied tribes were